apache/polaris/docs/configuring-polaris-for-production.md

 ### Configuring EclipseLink

 To use [EclipseLink](https://eclipse.dev/eclipselink/) for metastore management, specify the configuration `metaStoreManager.conf-file` to point to an [EclipseLink `persistence.xml` file](https://eclipse.dev/eclipselink/documentation/4.0/solutions/solutions.html#TESTINGJPA002).
 This file, local to the Polaris service, will contain information on what database to use for metastore management and how to connect to it.
+Check out [metastore doc](./metastores.md) for details.

 ### Bootstrapping